gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 ## Cross-compile

 So picture me, building my Go program (a web service) using Cgo.
-Locally, it builds very quickly, due to Go caching (when it works).
+Locally, it builds very quickly, due to Rust and Go caching.

 Now, time to build in Docker to be able to deploy it: